 While all cots available in Australia should meet the mandatory safety standard, we've found many don't.
 That's why we continue to call for stronger product safety laws.

-"Parents shouldn't have to rely on a nonprofit consumer organisation like CHOICE to test products for safety and push individual businesses to fix products that are already on the market and endangering children," says Sarah Agar, CHOICE's head of campaigns and policy.
+"Parents shouldn't have to rely on a nonprofit consumer organisation like CHOICE to test products for safety and push individual businesses to fix products that are already on the market and endangering children," says Amy Pereira, CHOICE's product safety campaigner.

 Many of the cots that failed our safety tests in the past are still available for sale